Namsinh/TwitterAnalyticsPlus/README.md

 ```
 $ pip install --upgrade google-cloud-language
 ```
+A personal access key for Google Services must be obtained.

 Further instructions on how to install Google Cloud Language library and set up an access key visit can be found at https://cloud.google.com/natural-language/docs/reference/libraries#client-libraries-install-php

 * <a href="http://www.nltk.org">Natural Language Toolkit</a>: To install the package run the following command in the terminal:
 ```
-sudo pip install -U nltk
+$ sudo pip install -U nltk
 ```

 ### Running and testing the application

 The following scripts can be tested by running the files in Python:
-* Twitter API connectivety: `/test.py` asks the user to enter a public twitter account, connects to Twitter API and grabs the 10 most recent tweets from accounts in the following list.
+* Twitter API connectivety: `./test.py` asks the user to enter a public twitter account, connects to Twitter API and grabs the 10 most recent tweets from accounts in the following list.

-* Text Preprocessing: `/tweet_preprocessing.py` stores and retrieves tweet objects in JSON format, and pre-processes the tweets before passing them to Google Cloud.
+* Text Preprocessing: `./tweet_preprocessing.py` stores and retrieves tweet objects in JSON format, and pre-processes the tweets before passing them to Google Cloud.

-* Sentiment Analysis: `/sentiment.py`
+* Sentiment Analysis: `./sentiment.py`

-* Concent Classification: `/content.py`
+* Content Classification: `./content.py`